OjomaAnyebe/How-to-choose-the-number-of-clusters/README.md

 # Choosing the Number of Clusters - K-Means Clustering

 📌 **About this Exercise**
 This repository contains my **Udemy Data Science exercise** on selecting the optimal number of clusters in **K-Means Clustering**.
-The goal is to determine the best cluster count using the **Elbow Method**.
+The goal is to determine the best cluster count using the **Elbow Method** on a "countries" dataset.

 ---